-For all new construction, acquisition/rehab projects, the following exceptions to the "Prohibited Locations" must apply:
+For all New Construction, Acquisition/Rehab projects, at least one of the following exceptions to the "Prohibited Locations" must apply:

-- Ground-Connected Concrete Slabs: Approved carpet may be installed on groundconnected concrete slabs if there is evidence of a properly installed vapor barrier present beneath the concrete slab where the carpet is installed.
-This exception is allowed at non-basement locations where the finish grade is lower than all sides of the concrete slab; Or, - Basements: Approved carpet tile (not adhered to the floor) may be installed on below grade (full or partial basements) ground-connected concrete slabs if there is a functioning drain tile system that is connected to a functioning sump pump or gravity fed outlet; Or, - Capillary Break and Vapor Barrier Assembly: If approved by MN Housing, carpet may be installed at ground-connected (concrete slab on grade) floors if a properly installed capillary break and vapor barrier assembly is provided between the (concrete) slab and the carpet.
-Products made up of a dimpled, heavy-duty plastic membrane may be considered; Or, - 4.
-Poly-film Test Confirms no Moister Present: If approved by Minnesota Housing, carpet may be installed at ground connected floors if a Poly-film test per ASTM D4263 Test Method of Indicating Moisture in Concrete by the Plastic Sheet Method is conducted on the existing, untreated concrete subfloor with no evidence of vapor.
-This test may also be used after the installation of a moisture control system if approved by Minnesota Housing.
-In order to meet the conditions of the Poly-film
+- 1. Ground-Connected Concrete Slabs: Approved carpet may be installed on ground-connected concrete slabs if there is evidence of a properly installed vapor barrier present beneath the concrete slab where the carpet is installed.
+This exception is allowed at non-basement locations where the finish grade is lower than all sides of the concrete slab; or - 2.
+Basements: Approved carpet tile (not adhered to the floor) may be installed on below grade (full or partial basements) ground-connected concrete slabs if there is a functioning drain tile system that is connected to a functioning sump pump or gravity fed outlet; or - 3.
+Capillary Break and Vapor Barrier Assembly: If approved by Minnesota Housing, carpet may be installed at ground-connected (concrete slab on grade) floors if a properly installed capillary break and vapor barrier assembly is provided between the (concrete) slab and the carpet.
+Products made up of a dimpled, heavy-duty plastic membrane may be considered; or - 4.
+Poly-film Test or Relative Humidity (RH) Test confirms limited moisture or no vapor is present: If approved by Minnesota Housing, carpet may be installed at ground connected floors if third party test results confirm acceptable moisture conditions.
+One test used to confirm acceptable moisture conditions for flooring is ASTM D4263 Test Method of Indicating Moisture in Concrete by the Plastic Sheet Method and is conducted on the existing, untreated concrete subfloor with no evidence of vapor in the results.
+This test may also be used after the installation of a moisture control system if approved by Minnesota